iamturns/eslint-config-airbnb-typescript/README.md

 ### 1) Setup regular Airbnb config

 Make sure you have the regular Airbnb config setup.
-See [eslint-config-airbnb](https://www.npmjs.com/package/eslint-config-airbnb), or [eslint-config-airbnb-base](https://www.npmjs.com/package/eslint-config-airbnb-base) if you're not using React.
+If you are using React, use [eslint-config-airbnb](https://www.npmjs.com/package/eslint-config-airbnb), or if you aren't using React, use [eslint-config-airbnb-base](https://www.npmjs.com/package/eslint-config-airbnb-base).

 ### 2) Install dependencies (and peer dependencies)